A Homeowner’s Guide to Frozen Pipes

 After shutting off the water, check your pipes for any visible damage.
 If you see cracks or holes, call a plumber right away.
 They can safely thaw the pipes and fix any damage to prevent costly repairs.

 Note: Once your plumber arrives, they may locate the frozen section of pipes and turn on the faucet connected to that pipe.
-While this may seem counterintuitive, shutting off the main water source prevents pressure buildup while opening the faucet allows water to flow out of the pipe once it thaws.
+While this may seem counterintuitive, shutting off the main water source prevents pressure buildup, while opening the faucet allows water to flow out of the pipe once it thaws.

 → Learn more: How to Turn off Outside Water for Winter